 In 2010 we got married in Germany and resolved to use our wedding as a platform to achieve our "Gift of Water" dream.
 Instead of a gift registry we asked our friends and families to participate with us in the "Gift of Water".
 All contributions we received at our wedding were put into a "Gift of Water" account and we then embarked on our “research journey”.
 After 16 months of researching we inaugurated our first tube-well on January 2, 2012.
 We consider ourselves fortunate to be working with a volunteer team consisting of our friends and families and local NGOs and fellow Rotarians in India who help us plan, search for good sites, coordinate governmental and regulatory approvals and provide installation supervision and post- installation management...and all this with zero overhead costs.

-To date we have installed 16 tube wells in different villages situated in West Bengal, India.
-Each well is being used regularly by 200 to 600 villagers.
-We are currently working on 4 additional tube wells and expect completion by the end of this year.
+To date we have installed 18 tube wells in different villages situated in West Bengal, India.
+Each well is being used regularly by 200 as well as 1500 villagers.
 We believe that the health dividend of clean, fresh water, the hours saved and the kilometers not trudged each day by women and children in getting water for their homes will help them create a better life for their families and communities.
 We feel blessed that with the help of our friends and families we could make a permanent difference - it truly is a gift which keeps on giving.

 If you would like to get involved or know more about our projects please feel free to contact us at anytime.
 We also welcome you to join us and visit our ongoing "Gift of Water" projects on your next trip to India.